RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 - Which ads are underperforming relative to spend?
 - How do performance metrics evolve over time (daily, weekly, monthly)?
 - Which countries, age groups, or genders respond best to specific campaigns?
-- hat strategies can scale high-performing ads or reallocate budget effectively?
+- What strategies can scale high-performing ads or reallocate budget effectively?

 ## Solution Overview
 The solution aimed to transform Meta’s fragmented analytics into a unified, intelligent BI ecosystem by integrating data feeds through a streamlined ETL process and structuring them into a robust, scalable data model, resulting in a Power BI dashboard—an on-brand, consolidated analytics platform that delivers real-time visibility, intuitive exploration, and a single source of truth, eliminates manual calculations and inconsistent reporting, and provides a solid foundation to address the key questions identified by stakeholders.